Capstone-Projects-2022-Fall/project-fashion-finder/Setup.md

 ## Run Server

 * From the `FashionFinderDjango` directory, run `python manage.py runserver 8000` to run the development Django server on port 8000

+# Connect to Web Server

+## Download a FTP Software
+Download a File Transfer Protocol software such as WinSCP or FileZilla

+## Obtain the PEM Security Key
+This is provided to admins that are permitted to make edits on the web server

+## Connect to EC2 Instance
+In WinSCP click : 'New Session'
+For File Protocol select 'SFTP'
+For Host Name Enter: ec2-54-165-250-194.compute-1.amazonaws.com For User Name Enter: ec2-user
+Then go to Advanced > Authentication > Private Key File > upload the PEM key provided